Practical Low Latency Proof of Work Consensus: Evaluation

 \subsection{Scalability}

-In this experiment, we evaluate \prism's ability to scale to a large number of users.
-For each client, we use the same network and hardware configuration as in other experiments, and target an adversarial ratio $\beta=40\%$.
+In this experiment, we evaluate \newprism's ability to scale to a large number of users.
+For each client, we use the same network and hardware configuration as in other experiments, and target an adversarial ratio $\beta=20\%$.
 The results are shown in Table~\ref{table:scale}.

 First, we increase the number of clients while keeping the topology a random 4-regular graph, i.e., each client always connects to four random peers.
 In this case, the network diameter grows as the topology becomes larger, causing the block propagation delay to increase and the confirmation latency to increase correspondingly.
-Note that the transaction throughput is not affected\footnote{In the results, the throughput increases as we increase the network size.
-This is because of an artifact in our testbed which causes slightly more transactions to be generated when there are more nodes in the network.} because in \prism the mining rate for transaction blocks is decoupled from that of the other types of blocks.
+Note that the transaction throughput is not affected because in \newprism the mining rate for transaction blocks is decoupled from that of the other types of blocks.
 Then, we explore the case where clients connect to more peers as the topology grows larger, so that the diameter of the network stays the same.
-As shown in the results, both confirmation latency and throughput are constant as the number of clients increases from 100 to 1000.
+As shown in the results, both confirmation latency and throughput are constant as the number of clients increases from 100 to 900.

-In all cases, the forking rate stays stable and is under $0.13$, proving that the system is secure for $\beta=40\%$.
-This suggests that \prism is able to scale to a large number of users, as long as the underlying peer-to-peer network provides a reasonable block propagation delay.
-We also provide the distributions of block propagation delay in each topology in Appendix~\ref{apx:propagation}.
+In all cases, the forking rate stays stable and is under $0.17$, proving that the system is secure for $\beta=20\%$.
+This suggests that \newprism is able to scale to a large number of users as long as the underlying peer-to-peer network provides a reasonable block propagation delay.